innoq/architecture-antipatterns/_patterns/over_engineering.md

 excerpt_separator: <!--more-->
 layout: pattern
 ---
 Systems have an unnecessary complex architecture.
-A simpler approach would be sufficiant to fullfill the business requirements.<!--more-->
+A simpler approach would be sufficient to fulfill the business requirements.<!--more-->

 Architects may tend to choose cutting edge technologies, frameworks and concepts for new projects.
 This might lead to the following problems:
 * The developers have to spend more time and mental capacity on understanding the used concepts and technologies.
 Therefore, development might take longer.